 The first pimp I ever heard of was Iceberg Slim.
 It was way back in the day, I must have been ten.
 Somebody knew I was fascinated by pimps and said, “Read his book.”
 But I never read it.
 Around that time, my uncle was staying in East Oakland with his girl, and he had American Pimp laying around.
 It must have been a VHS.
 He said, “Don't watch it, that's one of the movies you're not supposed to see.”
 They wanted me to watch cartoons or something.
 But I watched American Pimp anyway.
 There was a pimp in it named Kenny Red.
 Damn, he had crazy charisma.

-Another question I wanted to ask you was if you actually have a perm?
+I bet if they had told you not to read Iceberg Slim, you would have… [Laughs] Another question I wanted ask you was if you actually have a perm?

 No. I do not have an actual perm.
 That would fuck up my curls and I have to keep them because that’s in my blood.
 I have girls I know that live in different parts of California who hook up my hair.
 They get it right.
 There was a point when I was in LA once, shooting a video and it was a real problem keeping my perm ice cold.
 We had five different ladies come through to straighten it every other day.